Syria says Paris attack underlines threat of radical Islamism

 France has taken a strong position against Assad since the rebellion against him erupted in 2011.
 Inspired by the Arab Spring uprisings, it descended into a civil war the United Nations estimates has killed around 200,000 people.

-France was the first Western country to recognise the Syrian opposition.
+France was the first Western country to recognize the Syrian opposition.
 Echoing the U.S. position, Paris has ruled out Assad as an ally in the fight against Islamic State.

 The Syrian government, which is backed by Russia and Iran, had said it was ready to join international efforts to tackle Islamic State after a U.S.-led coalition launched air strikes against it.